-On today’s date in 1970, the National Gallery opened an exhibition of more than 200 Group of Seven paintings to commemorate the 50th anniversary of group’s founding.
+On today’s date in 1970, the National Gallery of Canada opened an exhibition of more than 200 Group of Seven paintings to mark the 50th anniversary of the group’s founding.

-Mint engravers reproduced Varley’s painting Stormy Weather, Georgian Bay for this coin.
-Varley painted this signature landscape in 1921 using oils on canvas to capture the character and essence of this stunning geographic region and its distinctive windswept pines.
+Varley’s Stormy Weather, Georgian Bay is a signature landscape painted in 1921 using oils on canvas to capture the character and essence of this stunning geographic region and its distinctive windswept pines.

-In the reproduction of Carmichael’s painting Houses, Cobalt, linocut printmaking (cutting a relief design into a linoleum surface that is then inked and pressed onto the paper) was popular in the early years of the 20th century, first for wallpaper printing, then for prints.
+In the reproduction of Carmichael’s painting Houses, Cobalt, linocut printmaking (cutting a relief design into a linoleum surface that is then inked and pressed onto the paper) was used.
+It was popular in the early years of the 20th century, first for wallpaper printing, then for prints.

-The series continued in 2013 with four more coins – one with J.E.H.
+The series continued in 2013 with four more coins, these featuring J.E.H.
 MacDonald’s Sumac; A.Y.
 Jackson’s Saint-Tite-des-Caps; Franz Johnston’s The Guardian of the Gorge; and Lawren Harris’ Toronto Street, Winter Morning.

 The Harris coin recreates his painting Toronto Street, Winter Morning, which shows several bundled figures walk in the snowy streets by a horse-drawn delivery van.
-The contrast of light and morning shadows underscores the strong visual tension captured in the dominance of horizontal and vertical lines of street, architecture, and small stand of trees that define the painting.
+The contrast of light and morning shadows underscores the strong visual tension captured in the dominance of horizontal and vertical lines of streets, architecture and a small section of trees that define the painting.